AcceptEmail/Examples/index.md

 }
 ```

 As you can see, the response is comprised of the search results in the Bills array, and some SearchMetaData.
-If the numnber of results exceeds the "count", and several pages of results exist, a query for the next page will be included in the SearchMetadata:
+If the number of results exceeds the "count", and several pages of results exist, a query for the next page will be included in the SearchMetadata:
 ```
 "SearchMetadata": {
     "CompletedIn": 0.054,